 Toi Derricotte is the author of “I”: New and Selected Poems (University of Pittsburgh Press, 2019), a finalist for the 2019 National Book Award; The Undertaker’s Daughter (University of Pittsburgh Press, 2011); Natural Birth (Firebrand Books, 2000); Tender (University of Pittsburgh Press, 1997), winner of the Paterson Poetry Prize; and Captivity (University of Pittsburgh Press, 1989).
 She is also the author of The Black Notebooks (W.W.
 Norton, 1999), winner of the Anisfield-Wolf Book Award for Nonfiction.

 She is also the founder, along with poet Cornelius Eady, of Cave Canem, the preeminent organization devoted to the development and support of Black poetry in the United States.
 Cave Canem’s work has changed the landscape of American poetry.
-A mentor to a generation of Black poets, she has been awarded the National Book Foundation’s Literarian Award for service to the literary community, and the Elizabeth Kray Award for service to the field of poetry from Poets House.
+A mentor to a generation of Black poets, she has been awarded the National Book Foundation’s Literarian Award for service to the literary community, the Elizabeth Kray Award for service to the field of poetry from Poets House, and the 2023 Pegasus Award for Service in Poetry.

-Derricotte is professor emerita at the University of Pittsburgh, and a former chancellor of the Academy of American Poets.
+Derricotte is a professor emerita at the University of Pittsburgh and a former chancellor of the Academy of American Poets.
 Born and raised in Detroit, she currently lives in Pittsburgh.